Zillow

 Z Fundamental Analysis

-Revenue growth has been positive but shows signs of deceleration and volatility; Q4 2025 revenue was $654 million, representing a solid 18.05% year-over-year increase, but this follows a sequential decline from Q3's $676 million, indicating potential cyclical pressure on its transaction-dependent revenue streams.
-The company has achieved a fragile return to profitability with a Q4 net income of $3 million and a net margin of 0.46%, a significant improvement from the $52 million loss in Q4 2024, while its gross margin remains robust at 72.78%, though down slightly from the 74.66% reported in Q2 2025.
-The balance sheet is healthy with a strong current ratio of 3.13 and a low debt-to-equity ratio of 0.11, and the company generated $227 million in trailing twelve-month free cash flow, providing ample liquidity to navigate the downturn and continue strategic investments without reliance on external financing.
+Revenue growth has been positive but decelerating, with Q4 2025 revenue of $654 million representing 18.05% year-over-year growth, a deceleration from stronger growth earlier in the year; segment data shows Residential Revenue ($853M) and Sales Revenue ($963M) as the largest contributors, though the rental segment ($342M) is also material.
+The company has achieved a fragile return to profitability, with Q4 2025 net income of $3 million and a net margin of 0.46%, a significant improvement from a net loss of -$52 million in Q4 2024; gross margin remains robust at 72.78%, but operating income was negative at -$11 million, indicating high operating expenses are still pressuring the bottom line.
+The balance sheet is healthy with a strong current ratio of 3.13 and a low debt-to-equity ratio of 0.11; the company generated $227 million in trailing twelve-month free cash flow, providing ample liquidity to fund operations and strategic investments without reliance on external financing, though Return on Equity (ROE) is a minimal 0.47%.

 Quarterly Revenue